Value-based care can work.

 The signal was there.
 The system wasn't looking.

 A patient with congestive heart failure doesn't deteriorate in front of a clinician.
 They deteriorate on a Tuesday afternoon, at home, when their resting heart rate climbs and their step count drops.
-That signal exists.
-It's flowing now, from the wrist of roughly a third of American adults.
+That signal exists, and it's flowing now, from the wrist of roughly a third of American adults.
+The question is whether the entity financially accountable for what happens next is looking at it.

 We're hiring